microsoft/VSTS-Docker-Preview/README.md

   2. Enter the required parameter values for the Docker Compose task:
    * *Docker Host Connection*: Select your Docker Container Host connection.
    * *Docker Registry Connection*: Select the connection to your Docker Registry.
-   * *Docker Compose File*: Path to Docker compose file to puse.
+   * *Docker Compose File*: Path to Docker compose file to use.
 Should be a '*.yml' or '*.yaml'
    * *Environment Variables*: Arguments that need to be passed to docker-compose file.
 These will be set as environment variables.
 Specify each argument as name=value pair in a new line.
 For example, HTTP_PROXY=fabrikamweb.mydomain.com, HTTP_PORT=80
    * *Project Name*: Specify an alternate project name.
    * *Docker Compose Command*: Docker Compose command along with its arguments. for example, Using 'up -d' starts the containers in the background and leaves them running, other examples are 'down --rmi all -v' or 'restart'.
 Note: Recommended to use detached mode (-d) to avoid blocking the agent..